Saint Martin (island)

-On January 1, 2019, the population of the whole island was 73,777 inhabitants, with 41,177 living on the Dutch side and 32,489 on the French side.
+On 1 January 2019, the population of the whole island was 73,777 inhabitants, with 41,177 living on the Dutch side and 32,489 on the French side.
 Note that the figure for the French side is based on censuses that took place after the devastation of Hurricane Irma in September 2017, whereas the figure for the Dutch side is only a post-censal estimate still based on the 2011 census.
-The first census since Hurricane Irma on the Dutch side of the island is scheduled to take place in October 2022.
-Population of the island on Jan.
-1, 2017, before Hurricane Irma, was 75,869 (40,535 on the Dutch side, 35,334 on the French side).
+The first census since Hurricane Irma on the Dutch side of the island took place in October 2022.
+The population of the island on 1 January 2017, before Hurricane Irma, was 75,869 (40,535 on the Dutch side, 35,334 on the French side).

-The island's traditional pre-colonial name is Oualichi which means "the island of women".
+The island's pre-colonial names include Oualichi (Arawakan, meaning 'the island of women') and Soualiga (Kalinago, meaning 'the island of salt').

 Collectively, the two territories are known as "Saint-Martin / Sint Maarten", or sometimes "SXM", the IATA identifier for Princess Juliana International Airport, the island's main airport.
 St. Martin (the French portion) received the ISO 3166-1 code MF in October 2007.
 In 2010, the Dutch part had its status changed to that of a country within the Kingdom of the Netherlands and was given the code SX.

 Geography

 Saint Martin has a land area of 87 km2, 53 km2 of which is under the sovereignty of the French Republic, and 34 km2 under the sovereignty of the Kingdom of the Netherlands.
 This is the only land border shared by the French Republic and the Kingdom of the Netherlands.

 The main cities are Philipsburg on the Dutch side and Marigot on the French side.
 The Dutch side is more heavily populated.
-The largest settlement on the entire island is Lower Prince's Quarter, which is on the Dutch side.
+The most populous settlement on the entire island is Lower Prince's Quarter, which is on the Dutch side.

 The highest hilltop is the Pic Paradis (424 m) in the centre of a hill chain on the French side.
 Both sides are hilly with large mountain peaks.
 This forms a valley where many houses are located.
 There are no rivers on the island, but there are many dry gullies.
 Hiking trails give access to the dry forest that covers tops and slopes.
+The 1648 Treaty of Concordia was signed on the hill lying on the international border between Marigot and Philipsburg, now known as Mount Concordia, Concordia Hill, or Mont des Accords.

 The island is located south of Anguilla and is separated from that British overseas territory by the Anguilla Channel.
 Saint Martin is northwest of Saint Barthélemy and is separated from that French overseas collectivity by the Saint-Barthélemy Channel.

-Neighbouring islands include Saint Barthélemy (French), Anguilla (British), Saba (Dutch), Sint Eustatius "Statia" (Dutch), Saint Kitts and Nevis (independent, formerly British).
-With the exception of Nevis, all of these islands are easily visible on a clear day from St. Martin.
+Neighbouring islands include Saint Barthélemy (French), Anguilla (British), Saba (Dutch), Sint Eustatius "Statia" (Dutch), and Saint Kitts and Nevis (independent, formerly British).